 “Cindy, this is how I feel about people.
 I love them in all their filth and dirt.
 I want to love them where they are.
 Tell the people.”

 God would ask us to care for a son who could give nothing in return but was loved anyway.
 This was what he did for the world.
-He sent his precious son into a world who didn’t love him, who couldn’t give him anything.
+He sent his precious Son into a world which didn’t love him, who couldn’t give him anything.

-The world hated Jesus, but he loved the world.
-He came for all people, genders, and nationalities.
+The world hated Jesus, but he loved each human being.
+He came for all people, of all genders, ages, and nationalities.
 There was no one he didn’t want.
 There was no sin greater than his love.

 He took our filth to the cross and died with it so we could have a life beyond this earthly one.

 I will never forget the day I was handed a baby who would change many lives.
 Whom I wrote a book after, Beauty from Ashes.